Lea Mendelssohn Bartholdy

-Lea Mendelssohn Bartholdy (née Lea Salomon; 15 March 1777, Berlin – 12 December 1842, Berlin) was a musician, musical promoter, and salonièrre.
+Lea Mendelssohn Bartholdy (née Lea Salomon; 15 March 1777 – 12 December 1842) was a musician, musical promoter, and salonièrre.
 She was the wife of banker and cultural patron Abraham Mendelssohn Bartholdy and mother of the composer Fanny Hensel, the composer Felix Mendelssohn, the singer and salonnière Rebeckah Mendelssohn Dirichlet and the banker and cellist Paul Mendelssohn Bartholdy.
 A promoter of music and culture, she was the centre of a musical salon in Berlin, which had developed since 1819 from the domestic musical life of the Mendelssohn family and gained considerable importance from 1831 onwards through the activities of her daughter Fanny.

 Early life

 Lea Mendelssohn was the third of four children of Levin Jakob Salomon (1738–1783) and Bella Salomon (1749–1824).
 Her mother grew up in a very musical home as the daughter of the Royal Prussian Court Jew Daniel Itzig and his wife Miriam.
 Like her mother Bella, Lea was probably taught piano by the composer Johann Philipp Kirnberger.
 A childhood friend described her as "not beautiful, but charming because of her expressive black eyes, her sylph-like figure, her delicate, modest manners and her witty conversation."
 She had a wide range of literary and musical interests and spoke not only English, French and Italian, but was also able to read Homer's epics in the original language.